jieezhong/jieezhong.github.io/_pages/research.md

 ## WORK IN PROGRESS

-The Effects of Free Pre-Kindergarten Education (Joint with Maya Mikdash)
+The Effect of Access to Pre-Kindergarten on Long-Term Educational and Labor Market Outcomes (Joint with Maya Mikdash)

-The Impact of Principal, Teacher, and Student Race Match: Evidence from Grade Promotion Decisions (Joint with Kendall J. Kennedy and Simon ter Meulen)

 Motivation or Stigma?
 Evaluating the Effects of Grade Retention Policy (Joint with Kendall J. Kennedy and Simon ter Meulen)

+The Impacts of Grade Retention Policy: Evidence on Peer Composition, Tracking, and Educator Preferences (Joint with Kendall J. Kennedy, Simon ter Meulen, Umut Özek)

-Abortion Access and Inequalities in Education and Labor Market Outcomes: Evidence from Texas Policy Changes (Joint with Riley Acton and James Flynn)
+Access to Family Planning Services and Inequalities in Education and Labor Market Outcomes” (With Riley Acton, James Flynn, Daniel Marthey, Maranna Yoder)

+The Hidden Costs of Low-Level Lead Exposure: Evidence on Infant Health (Joint with Tengda Gong)

 The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation (Joint with Thao Duong)